CS341W-Admin/drive-thru/README.md

    2. Failure: "Sorry" notice (e.g., "Sorry!
 We could not complete your order").

 ### 2. Payment System
-1. Full payment must be received from the customer prior to submitting the order to the kitchen.
+1. Full payment must be received from the customer before submitting the order to the kitchen.
 2. Underpayment will result in a canceled order and a refund.
 3. Overpayments get tracked as tips for employees.
 McCluckels does not give change.
 3. If a payment is successful but the order cannot be fulfilled for any reason, then the order will be canceled.
 The funds __do not__ get counted as receipts.